omnetpp/omnetpp.org/_posts/2019-09-17-summit-community-development.md

 - **Travel grants.** Since the Summit has become more of an event of the OMNeT++ community and less a scientific conference in recent years (which is a good thing and quite unique among similar communities), getting funding to participate has become more difficult for many.
-Therefore, funding could be used to offer covering of travel and/or accomodation costs for some of the participants who need it.
+Therefore, funding could be used to cover travel and/or accommodation costs for some of the participants who need it.

 - **Teaching materials.** Many universities teach simulation and/or networking using OMNeT++, and jointly developing at least a subset of the teaching materials would make sense.